hyperspacedev/hyperspacedev.github.io/_docs/desktop-build-desktop.md

 The Hyperspace Desktop source code also includes the necessary tools to start building the desktop app versions of Hyperspace using technologies like Electron.
 This document will cover how to get started building the desktop versions.

 ## Requirements

 - Git
-- Node.js 8 or higher
+- Node.js 10 or higher
+- (macOS only) Xcode 10 or higher

 ## Gather the source materials